On wage slavery

 A wage slave is somebody who is compelled to work in a job as a direct alternative to starvation.

-Note how there is an equivocation in there, hidden in the italicized text.
+Note the open equivocation in there, hidden in the italicized text.
 Oh yes, the passive voice can be used for tricking people to great effect.
-This phrasing is intentional: it is the key in selling the myth of "wage slavery" -- the conclusion that "entrepreneurs enslave their employees".
+This phrasing is intentional: it is the key in selling the myth of "wage slavery" -- this is a leading sophism towards the false conclusion that "entrepreneurs enslave their employees" (a common pernicious belief that many people seek to rationalize).

 The standard argument for the idea of wage slavery goes something like this:

 This "wage slavery" argument is very convincing.
-It is potent because all human beings already accept premise #2: every one of us is, indeed, compelled to work (in one sense of the word).
+It is potent because all human beings already accept premise #2: every one of us is, indeed, compelled to work (in one sense of the word) until one has enough wealth.
 The "thing" that compels people to work, is reality.
 No one, not even the richest man, can escape the fact that, if one just consumes and consumes resources without doing anything productive, one will eventually starve and die.
 This circumstance of reality applies to everyone.

 To leverage this generally accepted fact into "wage slavery", DrMandible relies on the ambiguity of the verb "to compel" to execute a masterful bait-and-switch.
 He expects you to infer a hidden premise that makes "is compelled" equivalent to "entrepreneurs compel":

-- (Hidden premise) "Your bodily needs compel you" is the same as "entrepreneurs compel you".
+3. (Hidden sleight of hand premise) "Your bodily needs compel you" is the same as "entrepreneurs compel you".

 Of course, DrMandible takes great care not to state this implication explicitly -- the trick relies on keeping this hidden, because once you make it explicit, it's beyond obvious that the argument conflates two different meanings of "to compel": a person having to work to avoid hunger (first meaning) is entirely different from a person having to work to avoid being brutalized, kidnapped or killed at the hands of another person (second meaning).
 They rely on the first meaning of "to compel" (to which we're all subject), to deliberately elicit in other people the emotional response, mental imagery and moral revulsion that normal people associate with the second meaning of "to compel": actual slavery.
 It's rank emotional manipulation.